dustinhayes/JS-Unplugged/README.md

 ```

 #### null & undefined ####
-`null` is a language keyword that usually indicates the absence of a value and `undefined` is a predefined global variable, not a language keyword, that is initialized to a variable with an undefined value.
+`null` is a language keyword that usually indicates the absence of a value. `undefined` is a predefined global variable, not a language keyword, that is initialized to a variable that is declared but not assigned..
 You should expect `undefined` to be a system level or unexpected error, and `null` to represent a program level, or expected absence of a value.
 If you need to assign one of these to a variable you should almost always use `null`.

 ### Loops ###
 Loops are control flow statements that allow use to repeat a block of statements under a certain condition.
 The most basic loop is the `while` loop: